iechor/docs/content/engine/security/protect-access.md

 > **Note**
 >
 > Replace all instances of `$HOST` in the following example with the
-> DNS name of your Docker daemon's host.
+> DNS name of your iEchor daemon's host.

-First, on the Docker daemon's host machine, generate CA private and public keys:
+First, on the iEchor daemon's host machine, generate CA private and public keys:

 ```console
 $ openssl genrsa -aes256 -out ca-key.pem 4096